 This is, along with Common Milkweed, a plant that I recall from my childhood.
-Looking way back, I can remember one lazy summer afternoon in the 1940's, when a young playmate's older brother—probably all of six-years old—identified this yellow flowered plant as a "sauerkraut" plant.
-I'm sure I didn't know what sauerkraut was, but I took a piece of stem to chew and, while it wasn't sauerkraut (as I would learn later) I did find that this yellow-flowered weed had a pleasantly tart taste.
+Looking way back, I recall one summer afternoon in the 1940's, when a young playmate's older brother—probably all of six-years old—confidently identified this yellow flowered plant as "sauerkraut."
+I'm sure I didn't know what sauerkraut was, but I took a piece of stem to chew and, while it wasn't sauerkraut (as I would learn later) I did find that this lawn weed had a pleasantly tart taste.
 So on those long-ago, lazy summer afternoons of my boyhood when I wanted a sour chew, I turned to a stem or two from the "sauerkraut plant."
 And still, when I come across it every so often, I'll sometimes end up with a wad in my cheek, just for old times sake!

 Why is Sour Grass sour, you ask?
 Well, it is the crystals of oxalic acid found in the stems that make a "wad" pleasantly tart.
 (Jack-in-the-Pulpit, from a different family, also carries oxalic acid crystals in its leaves.
 I don't recommend chewing any of these lilies, of course!)

 Fortunately, for a curious little boy—and a still-curious old man—a small, occasional chew of a salty and refreshing stem is reportedly not hazardous.
 Oxalic acid, as a regular part of ones diet, however, can lead to nutritional deficiencies and is considered to be toxic.
 One popular household scouring powder uses oxalic acid as an ingredient to aid in cutting through grease!